A new paper at Nature reports on the genome of a 24,000 year-old Siberian known as Mal'ta boy or MA-1. Here's the abstract:

 Here's a figure showing the levels of shared genetic drift between MA-1 and 147 present-day non-African populations.
 Among the Europeans it's the Lithuanians, Northwestern Russians and Baltic and Volga Finns who are most similar to the ancient sample.
 It's also interesting to note the relatively high position on the list of the Kalash from South Central Asia and Lezgins from the North Caucasus.
 At the bottom are Bedouins and Palestinians, mainly because of their non-trivial Sub-Saharan admixture, followed by Oceanians, East Asians, and South Indians, probably due to deep differentiation between their main ancestral clades and that of MA-1.

-Rumor has it that the same team of scientists is now trying to sequence genomes from Upper Paleolithic sites west of Mal'ta.
+I've heard that the same team of scientists is now trying to sequence genomes from Upper Paleolithic sites west of Mal'ta.
 I wonder how far west?
 I see that the authors mention the Sungir site from near Moscow a couple of times in the paper, in relation to its similarity to the Mal'ta site.
 Perhaps they're working on a Sungir genome right now?
 If so, what's the bet that the Y-DNA turns out to be another basal R?

 Raghavan et al., Upper Palaeolithic Siberian genome reveals dual ancestry of Native Americans, Nature, (2013), Published online 20 November 2013, doi:10.1038/nature12736